Grades and Transcripts

 |UP||Unsatisfactory Progress||This mark is used when a student is making unsatisfactory progress toward meeting the outcomes of this course.
 The student will be restricted from enrolling in further ABE or ESOL classes until certain requirements are met.|

 This mark is no longer used by ABE programs at PCC, but it may still appear on some transcripts for ABE.
 This mark is still in use for non-credit level ESOL courses at PCC

 Computing Grade Point Average (GPA)

-Grade points are computed on the basis of four points for each credit of A, three points for each credit of B, two points for each credit of C, one point for each credit of D, and zero points for each credit of F.
+Quality points are numerical values assigned to represent each letter grade for the purposes of calculating a GPA.
+Four points are assigned for each credit of A, three points for each credit of B, two points for each credit of C, one point for each credit of D, and zero points for each credit of F.

-The grade point average (GPA) is the quotient of the total grade points divided by the total credits in which letter grades (A, B, C, D, and F) are received.
+The grade point average (GPA) is calculated by dividing the total grade points by the total credits

 Grades of P and NP and all marks (SC, NSC, I, W, X, CIP, E, NS, AUD, CM, PR, N, L, and UP) are not included in the computation of the GPA.